 Ever come across a broken iPhone charging cable?
 You’re certainly not alone, but we have a few tips that will help you avoid a broken iPhone Lightning cable in the future.
 Here’s how to keep iPhone cables from breaking.

-We’ve all experienced a broken charging cable.
+We’ve all experienced a broken charging cable at some point.
 They get worn out after a while and the cable starts to tear open at the base of the connector.
-The cable might still work (sometimes not), but exposed internal wires are considered a safety hazard, and unless you want to wrap it up with electrical tape, you’ll simply have to throw it out and get a new cable.
+The cable might still work (sometimes not), but exposed internal wires are considered a safety hazard, and unless you want to wrap it up with electrical tape, you’ll simply have to throw it out and buy a new cable.

 However, iPhone cables can last practically forever if you want them to.
-All it takes is a bit of care and general maintenance on your part and you’ll never have to replace a cable ever again (unless, ya know, if Apple ever changes the connector standards like they did with the new Lightning port).
+All it takes is a bit of care and general maintenance on your part and you’ll never have to replace a cable ever again.

 There are multiple ways that you can preserve your collection of iPhone cables.
 There are simple methods such as wrapping them carefully every time you’re done with them, and even ways to reinforce the cables with various materials so that they won’t break in the first place.
 Here are some tips that may prove useful to you if you’re sick of your iPhone cables constantly breaking.

 Wrap Them Correctly

 Most incidents of iPhone cables breaking are because the user doesn’t properly take care of the cables in the first place, and it usually has to do with how the cables are wrapped.

 More likely than not, you probably wind your cable harshly around your hand and then toss it into your bag.
 It turns out that wrapping your iPhone cable around something can cause a lot of kinks in the cable, which can slowly degrade the wires on the inside.
 Technically, the way charging cables come wrapped in packaging before you even open it up isn’t the best way to wrap cables, so don’t do it like the manufacturers.